Graduate Diploma in Family Medicine

 Course Overview

 The programme is designed for practicing doctors who may have a busy work schedule.
 The distance learning components enable the learning of core knowledge and skills.
-Interaction with peers, trainers and expert resource persons are conducted via e-Learning and face-to-face sessions are conducted outside regular office hours.
+Interaction with peers, tutors and expert resource persons are conducted via e-learning and face-to-face sessions, which are conducted outside regular office hours.
 The course is divided into 8 modules, each comprising of 2 learning units.
 Each module includes (conducted over the period of 3 months):

-• Reading materials for self-study (Downloadable from e-learning website)
+• Reading materials for self-study (Downloadable from e-learning portal)

 • 4 interactive Saturday/Sunday afternoon seminars (2.5 hours in duration each)